-The appointment of voluntary administrators to your company immediately provides you with some breathing space from your debts and ongoing obligations so that the company’s financial situation may be fully assessed.
-During this moratorium period the voluntary administrators can undertake any tasks necessary to maximise the business potential and ultimately the return to all stakeholders of the company.
+During the moratorium period (usually around one month but can be extended) the voluntary administrators can undertake any tasks necessary to maximise the business potential and ultimately the return to all stakeholders of the company.

 Voluntary administration is designed so that a company maintains the greatest chance possible of continuing to exist.
-Usually the company will come to an arrangement with creditors to pay debts, in the form of a proposed Deed of Company Arrangement.
+Often a Voluntary Administration is a precursor to the company entering into an arrangement with creditors to pay debts, in the form of a proposed Deed of Company Arrangement.
 This is a cooperative approach whereby creditors agree to the arrangement rather than enforcing debt claims.

-In any scenario the creditors of the company determine its future.
-Should creditors fail to accept a proposal for a Deed of Company Arrangement the remaining options are for the administration to end handing the company back to its directors or it will be placed into liquidation.
+In any scenario the creditors of the company ultimately determine its future.
+Should creditors fail to accept a proposal for a Deed of Company Arrangement the remaining options are for the administration to end handing the company back to its directors or to place it into liquidation.

-With over 100 years combined experience our insolvency practitioners can provide you with sound advice and swift solutions.
+With over 100 years of combined experience our registered insolvency practitioners can provide you with the most appropriate solution for your circumstances.
 At Dye & Co.
-Pty Ltd our directors work directly on every matter, and you will have that one person as your point of contact the whole way through.
+Pty Ltd the appointees work directly on every matter and you will have that person as your point of contact from start to finish.